Donald Trump Says Ukraine & China ‘Should Investigate The Bidens’

 Earlier today, President Donald Trump addressed the media outside the White House ahead of traveling to Florida.
 As part of his comments, the president suggested that both China and Ukraine investigate former Vice President Joe Biden and his family.

-A reporter asked Trump what he hoped that Ukraine president Volodymyr Zelensky would do about the Bidens, after his phone call with the new leader back on July 25 of this year.
+A reporter asked Trump what he hoped that Ukraine President Volodymyr Zelensky would do about the Bidens, after his phone call with the new leader back on July 25 of this year.
 In his response, Trump doubled down on his claim about the former vice president.

 “Well, I would think that if they were honest about it, they’d start a major investigation into the Bidens,” the president remarked.
 “It’s a very simple answer.
 Uh, they should investigate the Bidens because how does a company that’s newly formed, and all these companies you look at, and by the way, likewise China should start an investigation into the Bidens.
 Because what happened in China is just about as bad as what happened with, um, with Ukraine.
 So I would say that President Zelinsky if it were me, I would recommend that they start an investigation into the Bidens.”

 President Trump said that he has not asked China to look into Joe Biden or his son Hunter’s activities in the country, but that he might consider doing so.
-The call the reporter referenced is at the center of the House of Representative’s impeachment inquiry into Trump, along with a whistleblower report that mentioned the same phone call.
+The call the reporter referenced is at the center of the House of Representatives’ impeachment inquiry into Trump, along with a whistleblower report that mentioned the same phone call.
 The Inquisitr previously reported that U.S. Secretary of State, Mike Pompeo listened to the July phone call between Trump and Zelensky.

 President @realDonaldTrump is wheels up for Florida! pic.twitter.com/gJACdaArnb